 EDI Learning Cohort

 The current RAILS Strategic Plan addresses our members' expressed need for EDI leadership by including it as one of our four strategic goals.
-With this in mind, RAILS is pleased to launch our inaugural equity, diversity, and inclusion (EDI) learning cohort.
-Forty RAILS members have been selected to participate in the cohort beginning October 2022 and running through May 2023.
-Cohort members were selected from libraries across our service area and serve in a variety of roles at their respective libraries.
-This special learning opportunity will engage participants in a collective discourse on critical EDI issues in a supportive setting, and help them learn together how to navigate the opportunities and challenges in the communities they serve.
-Sessions are held via Zoom on the second Thursday of each month from 10 a.m. – noon.
-Direct questions to Joe Filapek, RAILS Director of Consulting and Continuing Education, or 630.734.5132.
+With this in mind, RAILS launched an inaugural equity, diversity, and inclusion (EDI) learning cohort.
+Thirty-five RAILS members participated in the cohort, which began in October 2022 and ran through May 2023.
+Cohort members were selected from libraries across our service area and serve in various roles at their respective libraries.
+This special learning opportunity engaged participants in a collective discourse on critical EDI issues in a supportive setting and helped them learn together how to navigate the opportunities and challenges in the communities they serve.
+Contact Joe Filapek, RAILS Associate Executive Director or 630.734.5132 with any questions.

 RAILS Board EDI Committee